History of Joey Bosa in Timeline

 2022: Fourth Pro Bowl Trip

-In the 2023 season, Joey Bosa appeared in nine games, starting five, and finished with 6.5 sacks, one pass defended, and one forced fumble.
+In the 2023 season, Joey Bosa appeared in nine games and started five.
+He finished with 6.5 sacks, one pass defended, and one forced fumble.

 2024: 2024 Season Performance

 On March 5, 2025, Joey Bosa was released by the Chargers.
-At the time of his release, he was one of the last remaining players from the San Diego era.
+At the time of his release, he was the last remaining player who continuously played with the Chargers in both San Diego and Los Angeles.

 On March 13, 2025, Joey Bosa signed a one-year, $12.6 million contract with the Buffalo Bills.